Compound Interest Calculator โ Investment Growth with Monthly Contributions

 The Compound Interest Calculatoruses the following validated formula.
 Understanding the math helps you interpret results accurately and trust the calculations you're relying on.

-The first term P(1 + r/n)^(nt) grows the initial principal with compound interest.
-The second term uses the future value of an annuity formula to accumulate all regular contributions with their respective compounding periods.
-Together, they model the realistic growth of an investment portfolio with ongoing deposits.
+The first term P(1 + r/n)^(nt) grows the initial principal through compound interest โ the exponent (nt) is why time produces such dramatic results: doubling the years doesn't double the outcome, it squares the growth factor.
+The second term uses the future value of an ordinary annuity formula to accumulate all regular contributions alongside their own compounding periods.
+The two terms are additive: principal growth plus contribution accumulation equals total portfolio value.
+Together, they accurately model a real retirement or savings account with ongoing deposits.

-- โPlanning retirement savings to project your nest egg at different contribution levels
+- โPlanning retirement savings โ project your 401(k) or IRA balance at different contribution rates and start ages

-- โComparing savings accounts or investment products with different interest rates
+- โComparing savings accounts, CDs, or investment products with different interest rates and compounding frequencies

-Tax-advantaged accounts (401k, IRA, Roth IRA) let compound interest work without annual tax drag.
+Tax-advantaged accounts (401k, Roth IRA, IRA) let compound interest work without an annual tax drag โ the difference over 30 years can be $100,000+ on a typical portfolio.

 Reference Table